 SECTION B -- MALE UNIFORMS

 5.9.
 General Policy.
 There are two combinations of male cadet uniforms.
 The Service Dress or Class A Uniform which includes the coat, shirt, trousers, and accessories; and the Class B uniform which constitutes the short sleeve light blue shirt, trousers, and accessories.
-See AFROTCI 36-9, this handbook, and the Leadership I textbook for proper placement and maintenance of authorized uniform accessories.
+See AFJROTC Guide (Chapter 6), this handbook, and the Leadership I textbook for proper placement and maintenance of authorized uniform accessories.

 5.10.
 Belt.
 Dark blue with silver tip, 1¼ inches wide and worn by threading through the belt loop to the wearer's left.
 The silver tip extends beyond the buckle to the wearer's left with no blue fabric showing.
 The male cadet’s